 - Make sure you remain compliant.
 The work and travel patterns of your employees may adjust substantially to the current circumstances: work from home and/or client site, furlough schemes, more frequent business travel inside the EU.
 Employers must remain vigilant about the employment, immigration and social security legislation requirements they may have to comply with in this new context.

-Jo Antoons is an Attorney and Managing Partner of Fragomen’s Brussels office with 15+ years’ experience in the mobility and labor law field.
+Jo Antoons has 15+ years’ experience in the mobility and labor law field.
 Jo is responsible for managing corporate immigration compliance and advisory work across Europe, particularly for Belgium, the Netherlands and Luxembourg.
 She is considered an immigration law expert in the industry and has spoken at numerous seminars and authored a range of publications related to economic migration and international social security law.
 Jo leads Fragomen’s Government Strategies initiatives with European institutions.

-Andreia Ghimis is a Senior Consultant in Fragomen’s Brussels office where she is part of the EU client advisory team.
+Andreia Ghimis is part of Fragomen’s Brussels office EU client advisory team.
 She joined the firm in 2006 and works on developing the government strategies of the Brussels office.
 Andreia has been involved in several research projects focused on the EU’s legal migration policy, the free provision of services and the free movement of people.
 She has extensive experience with the mobility of key personnel and monitoring the incorporation of EU and transnational rules into national legislation and practice.